Five charged with scamming Atlantic City casinos for $1.1 million

-Five New York residents have been indicted on charges of trying to steal more than $1.1 million from five Atlantic City casinos in August, acting Attorney General Andrew J. Bruck said.
+Five New York residents have been indicted on charges of trying to steal more than $1.1 million from five Atlantic City casinos in August, acting Attorney General Andrew J. Bruck said Friday.

-The targets were Caesars Hotel and Casino, Borgata Hotel and Casino, and Hard Rock, each which reported $284,000 in thefts, and Ocean Casino Resort and Golden Nugget Hotel and Casino where each casino reported $134,000 in bad checks.
+The targets were Caesars Atlantic City, Borgata Hotel Casino & Spa, and Hard Rock Hotel & Casino Atlantic City, each of which reported $284,000 in thefts, and Ocean Casino Resort and Golden Nugget Atlantic City, each of which reported $134,000 in bad checks.

-An Atlantic County grand jury issued an 11-count indictment on Wednesday with second-degree conspiracy and various counts of second-degree theft by deception and attempted theft by deception.
+An Atlantic County grand jury issued an 11-count indictment Wednesday alleging second-degree conspiracy and various counts of second-degree theft by deception and attempted theft by deception.
 Charged were:

-Qingtao Zhang was detained in Amsterdam, Netherlands, on Sept.
-7 on a warrant obtained in this investigation.
-The other defendants are being sought on arrest warrants, Bruck said.
+Qingtao Zhang was detained Sept.
+7 in Amsterdam on a warrant.
+The other defendants are being sought, Bruck said in a news release.

-Bruck said the two women indicted—Xiuhuan Zhang and Qingtao Zhang—allegedly cashed or attempted to cash the false checks, while the other defendants, all men, helped at certain stages.
+Bruck said the two women indicted — Xiuhuan and Qingtao Zhang — allegedly cashed or attempted to cash the false checks, while the other defendants, all men, helped at certain stages.

-According to the attorney general, Xiuhuan Zhang would present a fraudulent TD Bank official check for $150,000, while Qingtao Zhang allegedly presented a fraudulent Bank of America cashier’s check.
-The women presented the checks and obtain gaming chips, Bruck said.
+According to the attorney general, Xiuhuan Zhang would present a fraudulent TD Bank check for $150,000, while Qingtao Zhang allegedly presented a fraudulent Bank of America cashier’s check, to obtain gaming chips.

-In two cases, their efforts were rebuffed, once when Hard Rock denied the check, the second time when Golden Nugget offered only a increment of the check's value, Bruck said.
+TRENTON — Two New York men have been indicted by a state grand jury for allegedly stabbing t…

-“This case is just one example of the excellent work—in this instance across international borders—performed by the members of the New Jersey State Police and Division of Criminal Justice who are assigned to investigate and prosecute crimes in the casinos,” Bruck said.
+In two cases, their efforts were rebuffed, once when Hard Rock denied the check, the second time when Golden Nugget offered only an increment of the check's value, Bruck said.

-Bruck, Division of Criminal Justice Lyndsay V. Ruotolo and NJ State Police Col. Patrick J. Callahan credited state and international law enforcement for their cooperation in the investigation.
+Bruck, Division of Criminal Justice Director Lyndsay V. Ruotolo and State Police Col. Patrick J. Callahan credited state and international law enforcement for their cooperation in the investigation.

-“The arrest of Qingtao Zhang in the Netherlands illustrates the premier working relationship the New Jersey State Police has around the world and our willingness to ensure distance will never become an obstacle when it comes to justice.
-This was great work by all involved.”
-Callahan said.
+Second-degree charges carry a sentence of five to 10 years in state prison and a criminal fine of up to $150,000.

 Welcome to the discussion.